 1st Mile

 1st Mile integrates with Manager Se to make the check-out process quicker and help your customers with extended financing.
 There is also a feature that allows you to send a customer the estimate for signature approval.
+Within the system, you can text your customer a link, then they can click it and pay from their phone.

 Lastly, you could send a customer an email with the estimate attached*.
 Then when a customer replies with an approval you’ll have it in your inbox.
 Just a side note though, I have received calls from customers who can’t find their email from a customer wanting to know if I can help.
 So this option isn’t always the greatest when it comes to finding documentation months later.